 c. shall remain in the 'U: permitted' state.

-6.3.5.5.12 Send Response to Floor Queued Cancel Request message (S: Response to Floor Queued Cancel Request)
+6.3.5.5.12 Send Floor Queued Cancel message (S: Floor Queued Cancel)

-Upon receiving a Response to Floor Queued Cancel Request message from the floor control server arbitration logic in the MCPTT server, the floor control interface towards the MCPTT client in the floor control server:
+Upon receiving a Floor Queued Cancel message, including a Floor Queued Cancel Purpose field with the Floor Queued Cancel Purpose value set to '1' (Response of Cancel Request), from the floor control server arbitration logic in the MCPTT server, the floor control interface towards the MCPTT client in the floor control server:

-1. shall forward the Response to Floor Queued Cancel Request message to the floor participant; and
+1. shall forward the Floor Queued Cancel message to the floor participant; and

 2. shall remain in the 'U: permitted' state.

-6.3.5.5.13 Send Floor Queued Cancel Notification message (S: Floor Queued Cancel Notification)
+6.3.5.5.13 Send Floor Queued Cancel message (S: Floor Queued Cancel)

-When a Floor Queued Cancel Notification message is received from the floor control arbitration logic in the MCPTT server, the floor control interface towards the MCPTT client in the floor control server:
+When a Floor Queued Cancel message including a Floor Queued Cancel Purpose field with the Floor Queued Cancel Purpose value set to '2' (Cancel Notification), is received from the floor control arbitration logic in the MCPTT server, the floor control interface towards the MCPTT client in the floor control server:

-1. shall forward the Floor Queued Cancel Notification message to the associated floor participant;
+1. shall forward the Floor Queued Cancel message to the associated floor participant;

-2. may set the first bit in the subtype of the Floor Queued Cancel Notification message to '1' (Acknowledgment is required) as described in subclause 8.2.2; and
+2. may set the first bit in the subtype of the Floor Queued Cancel message to '1' (Acknowledgment is required) as described in subclause 8.2.2; and

 NOTE: It is an implementation option to handle the receipt of the Floor Ack message and what action to take if the Floor Ack message is not received.